benbjohnson/litestream.io/content/alternatives/cron.md

 sqlite3 /path/to/db "vacuum into '/path/to/backup'"
 ```

-Both of these exmaples output your database to the file `/path/to/backup`.
+Both of these examples output your database to the file `/path/to/backup`.
 B-tree
 databases like SQLite compress well so it's recommended to compress your database:

 ```sh